You Earned a Ticket!

 To support K-12 computer science education, in 2019 California adopted the Computer Science Strategic Implementation Plan, which includes training materials for educators.
 The framework also includes major sections on computational thinking and computer science.
 California has neither dedicated funding for rigorous computer science professional development or course support, nor required high schools to offer it as a subject.

 Very few states require high schools to offer computer science classes or have dedicated curriculum standards for it.
-In California about 9 out of ten parents want their child’s school to teach computer science, yet as of 2019 only about 39% of California's high schools do so.
+In California about 9 out of 10 parents want their child’s school to teach computer science, yet as of 2019 only about 39% of California's high schools do so.
 Schools in low-income communities tend to have the most difficulty establishing computer science programs, although nonprofits sometimes step in to help reduce this disparity.

 Many of the challenges involved in teaching STEM subjects are human ones, such as recruiting and retaining teachers with the necessary subject knowledge and charisma.
 Research from the Learning Policy Institute in 2018 revealed teacher shortages are most pronounced in certain subject areas including mathematics and science.
 The STEM Teacher Drought, a report from EdTrust West, finds that African American, Latino, and low-income students in California have less access to STEM learning opportunities than their more advantaged peers, and they experience worse academic outcomes in STEM subjects.
 According to the same report, only 10% of elementary students engaged in “practices of science” or had hands-on instruction and labs.

 Attentive and prepared teachers can present a student with the right challenge at the right time, but it is difficult to do so for many students at once.
-The Khan Academy and other online learning platforms are finding favor with some teachers and parents partly because they create individualized challenges for students, making personalized learning and at-home practice possible.
+Khan Academy and other online learning platforms are finding favor with some teachers and parents partly because they create individualized challenges for students, making personalized learning and at-home practice possible.
 Students can take a lesson focused on a specific skill or problem and repeat it until they feel confident.

 Real tech jobs are multidisciplinary.
 Designing a manufacturing solution, for example, involves art, craft, teamwork, communication, project management, and problem solving.
 It almost certainly involves use of a spreadsheet and some kind of visual design tool.
 These sorts of varied skills are not easy to introduce without the right tools and, crucially, a teacher with the right skills.
 The California State PTA supports community engagement on this issue.
 Arts advocates have worked to add the arts to conversations about STEM by adding the letter A (for arts) to the acronym, making it "STEAM."

 Make Math a Family Thing.
-The Harvard Graduate School on Education has put together some ideas and resources for families to develop children’s mathematical learning and for educators to guide families in that process. |
+The Harvard Graduate School of Education has put together some ideas and resources for families to develop children’s mathematical learning and for educators to guide families in that process.

 Search all lesson and blog content here.